All dogs and cats within the state of Western Australia are required to be microchipped and registered.

 The log is to be completed by the complainant and specific dates and times of the nuisance barking is required.

-If you would like to report a barking issue please contact the City of Kalamunda’s Ranger Department on (08) 9257 9999 or email firstname.lastname@example.org.
+If you would like to report a barking issue please contact the City of Kalamunda’s Community Safety (Ranger) Team on (08) 9257 9999 or email firstname.lastname@example.org.

 Note: Anonymous barking complaints will not be accepted, to lodge a complaint you are required to provide: